Reducing Cat and Dog Separation Anxiety in Groveport

 - Likewise, give your pet some exercise and special attention in the evenings.
 Having your kids play with them can give them something look forward to at the end of the day!

-These tips can be very helpful for pets with mild to moderate separation anxiety, but for those with severe anxiety, they may need a bit more help.
+These tips can be very helpful for cats and dogs with mild to moderate separation anxiety, but for those with severe anxiety, they may need a bit more help.
 Talk to your veterinarian about possible anti-anxiety medication as well as ways you can counter-condition your pet to accept their alone time rather than be fearful of it.
 Contact us today at (614) 836-3222 for more information or to schedule an appointment!